LoaiEsam37/Lazyxss/README.md

 ## URL-Reflected-XSS

-  * This tool if for using your payloads on just the Url parameters
+  * This tool is for using your payloads on just the Url parameters

    ![](https://github.com/LoaiEsam37/Images/blob/main/11.png)